Welcome to Little Moon Acres!

 Thank you as well to my Agricultural Education teacher, Mrs. Bonnie Kegler for your support and guidance as you lead me to compete on the national level with my project.
 You showed me what it is like to do the impossible.

-Thank you to our veterinarian, Dr. Cara Kneser for being available as much as you are and helping us make the best decisions for our animals.
-I am seriously convinced there is no better person than you on this planet.
+Thank you to our veterinarians, Dr. Cara Kneser and Dr. Lindsay Brooks for being available as much as you are and helping us make the best decisions for our animals.
+I am seriously convinced there are no better people than the two of you on this planet.